Richard Dunston: The TID project

 Initially, Dunston's used four fabricators to manufacture the sections, but this was soon increased to 13, and to minimise the effects of disruption on the supply of sections, each section was made by two fabricators.
 The fabricators involved were Robert Jenkins and Co Ltd of Rotherham (S1); Foster, Yates and Thom Ltd of Blackburn (S1 and S2); A J Riley and Son Ltd of Manchester (S2); Nortons (Tividale) Ltd of Tipton (S3); Robert Dempster and Sons Ltd of Elland (S3 and S4); Wrights Forge and Engineering Co Ltd of Dudley (S4); John Booth and Sons (Bolton) Ltd of Bolton (S5); Newton Chambers and Co Ltd of Thorncliffe, Sheffield (S5); Head, Wrightson and Co Ltd of Stockton on Tees (S6); Charles Roberts and Co Ltd of Wakefield (S6); C and W Walker Ltd of Donnington, Wellington (S7); William Neill and Sons Ltd of St Helens (S7 and S8); and Orthostyle Ltd of Ashby, Scunthorpe (S8).
 The sections were too large to be transported to Thorne by rail, and were therefore moved by road, despite the width exceeding the maximum permissible width of 7.5 ft for road vehicles at the time.

-At the Throne yard, the sections were unloaded using a hand-operated gantry.
+At the Thorne yard, the sections were unloaded using a hand-operated gantry.
 When a complete set us sections was available, they were moved to the construction area, and placed on carefully placed keel blocks, which remained in position for the duration of the project.
 It proved easy to produce a hull in seven days, and Dunston's created a second construction berth, allowing two ships per week to be launched.
 As experience was gained, a hull could be produced in five days, and some were completed in only four days.
 The ships were fitted with a two-cylinder steam engine powered by a vertical boiler and developing 220 hp.
 These were supplied by eleven different manufacturers, and were fitted at Dunston's Hessle yard.
 The first hull to be launched was towed from Thorne to Hessle, where the engine and boiler were fitted.
 In order to test its operation, a voyage back to Thorne was made, from where it towed the next hull to Hessle before final delivery.
 This process was then repeated for each subsequent vessel.
 The initial order was for twelve tugs, but as the concept proved successful, this was increased to 25, then 50 and then 100.
 All were ordered as coal burners, although ten of them were changed to use oil, for possible use in the Mediterranean and the Far East.
 A further batch of 50 oil burners were ordered, and finally a batch of 32 oil burners which were adapted for tropical service.
 Of this last batch, two were built at Thorne, seven at Hessle, and 23 were built by Wm Pickersgill and Sons Ltd at their Sunderland yard.